 The member of staff who initially receives the complaint will convey the details to the Clinic Manager or their designated deputy.
 Where this cannot be resolved immediately, you will receive a letter within three working days to confirm that an investigation into the matter is underway and that a response will be made as soon as possible.

-Complaints of a non-medical nature will be handled in their entirety by the Clinic Manager and their Regional Support Manager.
+Complaints of a non-medical nature will be handled in their entirety by the Clinic Manager and their Regional Director.

 If you are dissatisfied with the results of this process and the final response, you have recourse to independent external adjudication.
-To obtain this you need to write to the Independent External Adjudication Secretariat within 6 months of receiving the Regional Director or Head of Medical Standards final letter.
+To obtain this you need to write to the Independent External Adjudication Secretariat within 6 months of receiving the Regional Director or Director of Medical Services final letter.